 The Troy University Department of Intercollegiate Athletics is affiliated with the National Collegiate Athletic Association (NCAA) and competes at the Division I-A level.
 Troy sponsors nine women's sports and seven men's sports.
 The men's sponsored sports include baseball, basketball, cross country, football, golf, outdoor track & field, and tennis.
 The women's sponsored sports include basketball, cross country, golf, soccer, softball (fast-pitch), track & field (indoor and outdoor), tennis and volleyball.
+Troy Athletics also sponsors the co-ed sport of rodeo which is affiliated with the National Intercollegiate Rodeo Association.

 Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 13 schools from Alabama, Arkansas, Colorado, Florida, Kentucky, Louisiana, Tennessee and Texas.
 In the fall of 2001, the football program successfully completed its first year in Division I-A as an independent with a 7-4 record.
 After earning the respect of national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
-Troy exited Starkville, MS with a 21-9 victory.
+Troy exited Starkville, MSU with a 21-9 victory.
 Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice) and Oklahoma State.

-In 2006, the Trojans earned their first of four consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
+In 2006, the Trojans earned their first of five consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
 The team also appeared in the New Orleans bowl in 2008, losing in overtime to Southern Miss.
 In 2009, the Trojans earned their fourth straight league title and became the first team in Sun Belt history to go through a season 8-0 in league play.
+And in 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48-21 win over the Ohio University.